isomerpages/govtech-gobusiness-main/_covid-19/overview.md

 ---
 ## Overview

-The global COVID-19 pandemic has affected the economy and many businesses in Singapore.
-The Government is currently allowing businesses to resume gradually in phases.
-As of 28 December 2020, we are currently in Phase 3.
+COVID-19 has caused severe economic disruptions and impacted business activity across various sectors.
+The Government will continue to work closely with our businesses, workers and industry partners to bolster our economic resilience and seek new opportunities amid the adversity.
+Together, we will overcome this crisis and emerge stronger.

-Find the government assistance you need to get through these trying times with GoBusiness.
-Here are some helpful resources for business owners:
+Since exiting the Circuit Breaker, businesses have been allowed to resume activities in a phased manner.
+Here are some helpful resources for business owners to find the assistance you need and to ensure that business activities resume safely:

 {% include panels-covid.html panels=site.data.covid_links %}